 One of the best things about fire glass is that unlike wood, it’s extremely low maintenance.
 What’s more, when you’re using a natural-gas source, your fire pit glass is among the cleanest burning alternatives available.

 That said, even the highest-quality fire pit glass may require a bit of cleaning up now and then.
-This may be due to exposure to rain and snow, or incomplete burning of the liquid petroleum (LP) gas in your fireplace or pit that causes soot buildup.
+This may be due to exposure to rain and snow, or incomplete burning of the liquid propane (LP) gas in your fireplace or pit that causes soot buildup.
 Additionally, plain old dust particles can accumulate on the glass over time, blunting their shine.

 Never fear, however — removing surface grime and restoring your glass back to its original color and luster is a cinch!
-Here’s a step-by-step guide for how to wash fire glass right in your backyard or garage:
+Here’s a step-by-step guide for how to clean fire glass right in your backyard or garage:

 Supplies You’ll Need